 When you ask most people what makeup product they can’t live without, mascara usually tops the list – and with good reason.
 The right mascara gives you long, lush, defined lashes and instantly makes you look polished even if you’re not wearing any other makeup.

 But choosing a mascara is trickier than it seems.
 You have to find the right formula, brush, and color to get the look you’re after for your lashes.
 Not to mention the eternal question: waterproof or not?
 Sorting through all your choices can get confusing pretty quickly.

-If you’re in the market for a new mascara, our top recommendations are in the matrix above.
+If you’re in the market for a new mascara, our top recommendations are in the product list above.
 For more on what to look for to find the right mascara for your lashes, keep reading.

 Lengthening mascaras are designed to make your lashes appear longer.
 They often contain rayon or nylon polymers that coat the lashes to extend them past their natural tips.
 Lengthening mascara usually has a fairly dense brush to help the polymers fully cling to the lashes.